rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - From source
 - Other

+### In your opinion, how do you find the following aspects of Rust?

+Options:

+- Great
+- Good enough
+- Could be better
+- Terrible

+Aspects:

+- Compile times
+- Binary size
+- Disk space (e.g., the size of `target` folder)
+- The number of internal compiler errors (ICEs)
+- IDE experience
+- Available tools and support
+- Async programming
+- GUI development
+- Rust language and standard library documentation

 ### In your opinion, have the following aspects of Rust gotten better or worse over the past year?

 Options: